jeff-ws/temoa/docs/source/Documentation.rst

    including sparse matrix indexing and checks on parameter and constraint specifications.

- * ``temoa_run.py`` - contains the code required to
+ * ``temoa_sequencer.py`` - contains the code required to run the execution sequence during the model run.
+This module may pass control to other extensions as reqd.

-   execute the model when called with :code:'python' rather than :code:'pyomo solve'.
+ * ``run_actions.py`` - contains actions needed to build/solve the model in the course
+   of a run

+ * ``hybrid_loader.py`` - contains the interface to load model data from a sqlite database and, when requested, interface with the source-tracing code to QA data.

+ * ``table_writer.py`` -  formats the results returned by the model; includes outputting results to the shell, storing them in a database, and if requested, calling 'DB_to_Excel.py' to create the Excel file outputs.

+2. ``data_processing`` - contains modules to process output results

+3. ``extensions`` - contains sub packages to execute alternative solve modes

+ * ``myopic`` - contains a separate sequencer and support files to run the model in myopic mode, which is configurable via the config file.

- * ``temoa_stochastic.py`` - contains the PySP required alterations to the deterministic model for use in a stochastic model.
+ * ``stochastic`` - contains the PySP required alterations to the deterministic model for use in a stochastic model.
 Specifically, Temoa only needs one additional constraint class in order to partition the calculation of the objective function per period.

+ * ``modeling_to_generate_alternatives`` - contains modules to execute an "MGA"
+   series of runs on the model via multiprocessing.
+MGA is configured via the config file and the additional files in this package.

- * ``temoa_mga.py`` - contains the functions used to execute the modeling-to- generate altenatives (MGA) algorithm.
-Use of MGA is specified through the config file.
+ * ``method_of_morris`` - contains modules to execute basic sensitivity analysis using method of morris techniques and is described more fully in the ``readme`` in that package.

- * ``pformat_results.py`` -  formats the results returned by the model; includes outputting results to the shell, storing them in a database, and if requested, calling 'DB_to_Excel.py' to create the Excel file outputs.

-If you are working with a Temoa Git repository, these files are in the ``temoa_model/`` subdirectory.
+If you are working with a Temoa Git repository, these packages/files are in the ``temoa/`` subdirectory.

 The Bleeding Edge